danhartley/alt-switch/README.md

+7 March 2017:

+To create dist use parcel public/learn/learn.js;

 6 march 2017:

 The site may or may not run on Safari, FF, etc. depending on whether the latest Babel transpiled version has been run and uploaded.
 The development target is Chrome.